geoffreyweal/RGME/README.md

 The Fortran compiler used in this example is GCC.
 Change this to your Fortran compiler if needed.

+#### Note 2:

-NOTE: It seems to be important that you use the same version of GCC and Python to setup and run the RGME program.
+It seems to be important that you use the same version of GCC and Python to setup and run the RGME program.
 I.e, if you use GCC/5.4.0 and python/3.6.8 to setup us the RGME program, make sure you also load these versions of python and GCC before running the RGME (``get_gaussian_matrix_elements.py``) program.

 ## How To Use This Program